anacbranescu/ADM-HW1/README.md

 Each directory provides the following files:

+- 2125078_ADM_HW1_solutions.py : solutions of the completed ADM Homework 1 exercises.
+Problem 1 and 2.

+- 2125078_ADM_HW1_solutions.pdf : PDF assessing the successful exercises.
+Problem 1 and 2.

 - README.md file: description of the repository

-- 2125078_ADM_HW1_solutions.py script: ADM Homework 1 solutions